-For the 2020-2021 academic year, all applicants to a program of study must provide the necessary documentation, as described in detail below.
+From March 29, 2021 for the Fall 2021 semester and beyond, applicants to a program of study must provide the necessary documentation, as described in detail below.
 An application will not be considered complete, and thus, will not be reviewed, until all application documents and fees have been received.
 Once the completed application and fees are received, the application is carefully reviewed for admission.
-Applicants meeting the admission criteria are evaluated with respect to other qualified applicants, and are selected accordingly.
+Applicants meeting the admission criteria are evaluated with respect to other qualified applicants and are selected accordingly.
+The following sections outline the admissions requirements.